4 year old • Male • 51 lbs

 Willie is a lanky pup with golden short, soft hair.
 He has splashes of white including on his face and toes, floppy ears, a long tail and the kindest brown eyes.

 Willie has earned a nickname of Gentleman Willie!
 His calm demeanor is so comforting.
-He is very low key and while he enjoys being around people, he doesn't like to be the center of attention.
-Willie is shy, but warms up when you sit beside him or crouch next to him and give him head pats.
-Chin scratches are his favorite!
+He is low key and while he enjoys being around people, he doesn't like to be the center of attention.
+Willie is shy at first, but warms up when you sit beside him or crouch next to him and give him head pats and chin scratches.

 Morning times are when Willie is most full of energy!
 He runs around in circles and wags his tail vivaciously (check him out in the video from Christmas morning!).

-If you're looking for low-key companion, Willie is your guy!
+If you're looking for a loving, low-key companion, Willie is your guy!

 Willie is up-to-date on his vaccinations, microchipped, and neutered.
 He tested positive for heartworms and is receiving a gentle protocol to gradually eliminate the heartworms—for the first month: 28 days of doxycycline along with two doses of heartworm preventative (ivermectin--Heartgard, Iverheart, or Tri-heart), continuing with the preventative every two weeks for a year.